eerkela/bertrand/README.rst

    elements, which are processed using a split-apply-combine strategy.
 *  **Attachable functions** with a variety of access patterns.
-These leverage Python's `descriptor protocol <https://docs.python.org/3/reference/datamodel.html#descriptor-invocation>`_ to attach naked functions to external classes as bound attributes, just as if they were defined on the class itself.
+These leverage Python's `descriptor protocol <https://docs.python.org/3/reference/datamodel.html#descriptor-invocation>`_ to programmatically extend an external class's interface, adding the decorated function as a virtual attribute.
 The resulting attributes can be used to mask existing behavior while maintaining access to the original implementation, or be hidden behind virtual namespaces to avoid conflicts, like ``Series.str``, ``Series.dt``, etc.
-*  **Dynamic arguments** with custom validators, default values, and programmatic extensions.
-These can be used to actively manage the values that are supplied to a function by defining validators for its arguments, which can perform their own processing before passing the result into the body of the function itself.
+*  **Dynamic arguments** with custom preprocessing, default values, and programmatic extensions.
+These can be used to actively manage the values that are supplied to a function by defining validators for one or more of its arguments, which can perform their own logic before passing the result into the body of the function itself.
 Validators such as these can also be used to add new arguments to a function at run time, passing them through to any dispatched implementations that might request them.

 Together, these enable a functional approach to extending pandas with small, fully encapsulated functions performing special operations based on the types of their arguments.
-They can be combined to create powerful, dynamic patches for its rich feature set, which can be deployed directly to pandas data structures on a global basis.
+They can be combined to create powerful, dynamic patches for its rich feature set, which can be seamlessly deployed to existing pandas data structures on a global basis.
 Users are thus able to surgically overload virtually any aspect of the pandas interface, or add entirely new behavior specific to one or more data types.